 Under our collaboration agreement, Sanofi records product sales for commercialized products, and Regeneron has the right to co-commercialize such products on a country-by-country basis.
 We co-commercialize Dupixent in the United States and in certain countries outside the United States.
 We supply certain commercial bulk product to Sanofi.
 We and Sanofi equally share profits and losses from sales within the United States.
 We and Sanofi share profits outside the United States on a sliding scale based on sales starting at 65% (Sanofi)/35% (us) and ending at 55% (Sanofi)/45% (us), and share losses outside the United States at 55% (Sanofi)/45% (us).
 In addition to profit and loss sharing, we are entitled to receive sales milestone payments from Sanofi.
-In each of 2020 and 2021, the Company earned a \$50.0 million sales-based milestone from Sanofi, upon aggregate annual sales of antibodies outside the United States (including Praluent) exceeding \$1.0 billion, respectively, on a rolling twelvemonth basis.
-We are entitled to receive up to an aggregate of \$150.0 million in additional sales milestone payments from Sanofi, which includes the next sales milestone payment of \$50.0 million that would be earned when such sales outside the United States exceed \$2.0 billion on a rolling twelve-month basis.
+In each of 2020 and 2021, the Company earned a \$50.0 million sales-based milestone from Sanofi, upon aggregate annual sales of antibodies outside the United States (including Praluent) exceeding \$1.0 billion and \$1.5 billion, respectively, on a rolling twelvemonth basis.
+We are entitled to receive up to an aggregate of \$150.0 million in additional sales milestone payments from Sanofi, which includes the next sales milestone payment of \$50.0 million that would be earned when such sales outside the United States exceed \$2.0 billion on a rolling twelve-month basis

 In April 2020, the Company and Sanofi entered into an amendment to the LCA in connection with, among other things, the removal of Praluent from the LCA such that (i) effective April 1, 2020, the LCA no longer governs the development, manufacture, or commercialization of Praluent and (ii) the quarterly period ended March 31, 2020 was the last quarter for which Sanofi and the Company shared profits and losses for Praluent under the LCA.
 The parties also entered into a Praluent Cross License & Commercialization Agreement (the "Praluent Agreement") pursuant to which, effective April 1, 2020, the Company, at its sole cost, became solely responsible for the development and commercialization of Praluent in the United States, and Sanofi, at its sole cost, is solely responsible for the development and commercialization of Praluent outside of the United States.
 Under the Praluent Agreement, Sanofi will pay the Company a 5% royalty on Sanofi's net product sales of Praluent outside the United States until March 31, 2032.
 The Company will not owe Sanofi royalties on the Company's net product sales of Praluent in the United States.
-Although each party will be responsible for manufacturing Praluent for its respective territory, the parties have entered into definitive supply finished product to Regeneron.
-With respect to any intellectual property or product liability litigation relating to Praluent, the parties have agreed that, effective April 1, 2020, Regeneron and Sanofi each will be solely responsible for any such litigation (including damages and other costs and expenses thereof) in the United States and outside the United States, respectively, arising out of Praluent sales or other activities on or after April 1, 2020 (subject to Sanofi's right to set off a portion of any third-party royalty payments resulting from certain patent litigation proceedings against up to 50% of any Praluent royalty payment owed to Regeneron).
-The parties will each bear 50% of any damages arising out of Praluent sales or other activities prio
+Although each party will be responsible for manufacturing Praluent for its respective territory, the parties have entered into definitive supply agreements under which, for a certain transitional period, the Company will continue to supply drug substance to Sanofi and Sanofi will continue to supply finished product to Regeneron.
+With respect to any intellectual property or product liability litigation relating to Praluent, the parties have agreed that, effective April 1, 2020, Regeneron and Sanofi each will be solely responsible for any such litigation (including damages and other costs and expenses thereof) in the United States and outside the United States, respectively, arising out of Praluent sales or other activities on or after April 1, 2020 (subject to Sanofi's right to set off a portion of any third-party royalty payments resulting from certain patent litigation proceedings against up to 5